marcusoftnet/marcusoftnet.github.io/_posts/2016-08-04-some-reflection-on-mob-programming.md

 <!-- excerpt-end -->

-Below when I talk about mobs I talk about the ones I've seen in practise; cross functional teams that turn ideas to working features in production that users are using, responsible throughout the process.
+Below when I talk about mobs I talk about the ones I've seen in practice; cross functional teams that turn ideas to working features in production that users are using, responsible throughout the process.
 I'm sure you could have a Dev-only team that delivers to Test, but I fail to see the purpose since that's basically just speeding up a part of the process.

 ## Peace-, thought- and purposeful progress